Cordelia-Studios/aah/AAH/README.md

 #### Response

 - cards: List of cards played.
+  - username: Username of the player.
+  - card: Card played.
     - id: Id of the card, equals to the number of line in the file.
     - group: Name of the group, equals to the name of the file.
     - text: Text of the card.

 #### NEWCARD